apokryphus/advanced-combat-system/README.md

 ## 1. MENU
-ACS has two primary modes, Armiger Mode and Focus Mode.
+ACS has three primary weapon modes, Armiger Mode, Focus Mode, and Equipment Mode.
 - Modes are selected in the Main Settings menu.

 ### Armiger Mode: